Memory Caring.

 The ideal memory care community provides:

-Mild cognitive impairment is often the first tell-tale sign noticed in dementia and Alzheimer’s patients.
+Mild cognitive impairment is often the first tell-tale sign noticed in dementia and Alzheimer’s residents.
 This can include mild memory loss and emerging difficulty with speech or language.
 The person may exhibit signs of confusion in everyday activities that haven’t troubled them in the past or display unusual behaviors such as wandering or uncertainty.
 They may also be more emotional or aggressive, suffer from irregular sleep patterns, or experience incontinence or hygiene problems.

 Physicians and specialists usually can issue a definitive diagnosis as to whether your loved one needs to transition to memory care.
 Families should, however, keep an eye on certain behavioral changes, and consider whether their loved one can continue to live safely without causing harm to others.